HaSh3003/HaSh3003/README.md

 ## `01.` Who I am

 I build software end to end — the web app, the desktop client, the mobile app, the API, the database, and the server it all runs on.
-Eight years of it: ERP and business systems, e‑commerce platforms, dashboards and consumer apps, most of them in production right now.
+Eight years of it: ERP and business systems, e-commerce platforms, dashboards and consumer apps, most of them in production right now.

 ```ts
 const hesham = {